sharmaji27/Flight-Price-Prediction/README.md

 - Actually this was a Kaggle problem.
 - Initially I used RandomForestRegressor but that was not giving very satisfying results so I used RandomSearchCV to find best hyerparameters and came up witha a  good model with r2 score of around 0.82.
 - Also used ExtraTreeRegressor to visualize the importances of all the features.
+- Just run app.py to see the gui on local host.

 ![](ss.png)